 Your work environment is made up of all of the elements that can affect your day-to-day productivity, including when, where and how you work.
 During your career development, you can pursue opportunities that provide a comfortable work environment that promotes your success and aligns with your core values.
-In this article, we discuss what work environment is, the elements that make it up and how to best identify a suitable work environment during your job search.
+In this article, we discuss what work environment is, the elements that make it up and how to best identify a suitable work environment during your job search. learn more about cloud

 A work environment is the setting, social features and physical conditions in which you perform your job.
 These elements can impact feelings of wellbeing, workplace relationships, collaboration, efficiency and employee health.
 Here are the significant aspects of a work environment:

 Physical environment: This element is made up of the size, layout and location of a workplace, whether work is conducted indoors or outdoors, the facilities offered in a workplace and the furnishings used while working.

 Company culture: This element refers to the way a company and its employees operate, including what effective communication looks like between different levels of staff, employees’ perspective of company leaders, the company’s goals and what the organization values.